Assessment Without Levels

 English – The new programme of study for English is knowledge-based; this means its focus is on knowing facts rather than developing skills and understanding.
 It is also characterised by an increased emphasis on the technical aspects of language and less emphasis on the creative aspects.
 English is set out year by year in Key Stage 1 and two-yearly in Key Stage 2.
 Appendices give specific content to be covered in the areas of spelling and vocabulary, grammar and punctuation.
 These are set out yearly across both key stages.

-The details of your child’s year group expectations can be found on this website for all subjects.
+The details of your child’s year group expectations can be found here.

 Mathematics – The main areas in the new programme of study for mathematics are called domains.
 These are number, measurement, geometry, statistics, ratio and proportion and algebra.
 Two of these, number and geometry, are further divided into subdomains.
 The way that the curriculum is organised varies across the primary age range – every year group has a unique combination of domains and subdomains.
 There is no longer a separate strand of objectives related to using and applying mathematics.
 Instead, there are problem-solving objectives within the other areas of study.
 Most of the changes to the mathematics curriculum involve content being brought down to earlier years.